MathiasDarr/TwitterDatathon/README.md

     - cp tweets_dag.py $HOME/airflow/dags/tweets_dag.py (Copy the DAG file into the airflow DAGs folder)
     - the pipeline can be run from the airflow web client, however I am certain there is a method of doing this from the CLI.

+#### TODO ####
+* modify the script to allow a caller to pass a sentance or tweet lengthed input text to the script instead of the hardcoded text

+## Reproduction of analysis ##
+#### Generate the dataset ####
+* Unzip the provided dataset into a 'data' folder in the root directory
+* Run the script to generate a Spark dataframe & save to data to parquet.
+    - python3 create_dataframe_from_supplied_data.py
+    - dataframe can be loaded from parquet as demonstrated in the load_dataframe_from_parquet.py file.
+* Transform the data
+    - the dataframe_transformations.py script demonstrates how to use the spark.ml Pipeline to perform transformations
+    - python3 dataframe_transformations.py

 ### How do I perform the Sentiment Analysis?    ###
 * Download Stanford CoreNLP
     - https://stanfordnlp.github.io/CoreNLP/download.html